BlackHoleInYourPocket/KMediodsGeneticAlgorithm/README.md

-@Author Seyfi Can Zeyrek - 2019
+Author :Seyfi Can Zeyrek - 2019

-Form application that realization of k-mediods algorithm by generic algorithm.
+# Form application that realization of k-mediods algorithm by generic algorithm.